ESTECO-SPA/gemini/doc/environment.md

 ### With console

-Enter in the gemini folder and run the following command
+Enter in the gemini folder and run the following command (remember to activate the gemini conda environment)

 ```commandline
 python -m unittest discover -s ./test -t ./